Wael Zwaiter: Killing

 Zwaiter was held for questioning by Italian police in August 1972 in relation to a bombing by the group Black September against an oil refinery, but was later released.
 The Israeli Mossad suspected him of being the head of Black September in Rome, and put him on an assassination list after Black September's attack in Munich.
 When he returned to his apartment building on the night of 16 October 1972, he was killed by two Mossad agents who shot him 11 times in the lobby of the building – one bullet for each Israeli athlete killed.

 At the time, Zwaiter was the PLO representative in Italy, and while Israel privately claimed he was a member of Black September and was involved in a failed plot against an El Al airliner, members of the PLO have argued that he was in no way connected.
 Abu Iyad, deputy-chief of the PLO, stated that Zwaiter was "energetically" against political violence.
 Zwaiter was living with his partner Janet Venn-Brown, an Australian artist, in Rome.

 The Italian Communist Party (PCI) condemned the killing of Zwaiter.
 A funeral ceremony was held for Zwaiter in Rome with the attendance of many people, including officials of the PCI.
 He was buried in his hometown, Nablus.

-A top Mossad official who looked at the Zwaiter file years too late admitted that “it was a terrible mistake.”
-Palestinians have long insisted that Zwaiter was a peaceable intellectual who abhorred violence.